-This expanded reach maximises your chances of getting ads in front of potential customers.
+As a result, this expanded reach maximises your chances of getting ads in front of potential customers.
 In theory, machine learning and automation will show the right products, to the right people, in the right place and time.

 Whilst other automated bidding strategies, like Target CPA, aim at generating conversions, the new ‘maximise conversion value’ strategy aims at generating revenue.
 It aims to generate as much revenue as possible out of a given budget.